Whiskey and Wealth Club's Whiskey & Wealth Club’s 2020 Cask Whiskey Buyer Report

 We hope that you are as excited by these findings as we are and, if nothing else, you better understand the huge opportunities offered by cask whiskey.

-of investors want to spread the risk of their investments
+of respondents want to spread the risk of their investments

-of investors are looking at alternative investments to spread risk
+of respondents are looking at alternative investments to spread risk

-of investors would turn to cask whiskey to hedge against economic uncertainty and spread risk
+of respondents would turn to cask whiskey to hedge against economic uncertainty and spread risk

 Risk, return and the impact of insight